MineWitherMC/trinium2/Lua_API.md

 * `filter(arr, func(value, key))`
 * `exists(arr, func)`
-	* Examines `arr` on whether it has such element that `func` returns `true` when runned with this element key and value as arguments.
+	* Examines `arr` on whether it has such element that `func` returns `true` when executed with this element key and value as arguments.
 	* If there is a such element, its key is returned.
 	* Otherwise, this function returns `false`.
 * `every(arr, func)`